-- Information excluded from the CCPA’s scope, like personal information covered by certain sector-specific privacy laws, including the Federal Credit Reporting Act (FCRA) and the Driver’s Privacy Protection Act (DPPA).
+- Information excluded from the CCPA/CPRA’s scope, like personal information covered by certain sector-specific privacy laws, including the Federal Credit Reporting Act (FCRA) and the Driver’s Privacy Protection Act (DPPA).

 In particular, we have collected the following categories of personal information from consumers within the last twelve (12) months:

 |A. Identifiers.||A real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers.||YES

 |B. Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
 Code § 1798.80(e)).||A name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.|

 Some personal information included in this category may overlap with other categories.